Lagny sur Marne, p. 64 and p. 69

 pp. 142-143 Chemin de la Machine

-A reader reports that access to the D113 at the end of this footpath was blocked in October 2019 because of roadworks.
+A reader reports that access to the D113 at the end of this footpath was blocked in October 2019 because of building work.
 He managed to squeeze through the gates at the bottom of the hill and says there was no warning sign about this at the start of the path.
-So far I haven’t been able to get information from the local Mairie about the roadworks and how long they will last, and will post this as soon as I know.
+I visited again in July 2020 and was warned by the tourist office that the footpath is still illegally blocked and that they haven’t been able to get it reopened, despite numerous attempts.
+I checked for myself and this is the case, although there is now an amateurish-looking notice at the top of the path warning that the path is blocked at the Bougival end.
+It is now almost impossible to get through the fence although we did manage it, to be confronted by another fence just before the road.
+We eventually found a way round this too but I would not recommend it.

 p.
 147, Restaurants

-Le Village Grec has moved and is now in Marly le Roi near the church at 1 bis, rue Guillaume Coustou, 78160 Marly le Roi, tel 01 39 69 04 32 (updated by a reader).
+Le Village Grec has moved and is now in Marly le Roi near the church at 1 bis, rue Guillaume Coustou, 78160 Marly le Roi, tel 01 39 69 04 32.
+I visited in July 2020 and was disappointed that there is now no outside seating.
+I was also not impressed by the main dishes.
+But retsina is still sold by the glass and the fried courgette starter and the feta were delicious.

 ‘La Pause Café’ at Louveciennes station offers plats du jour on weekdays (updated by a reader).